 Whole grains: We are now selling our 2013 soft white winter wheat (Madsen) and a new hull-less barley (Streaker).
 Both are excellent whole (pilaf, soups, wheatberry salad), cracked (hot cereal) or ground (pancakes).
 For recipes, click here.

-We are selling at the Corvallis Farmers Market and the Corvallis Indoor Winter Market this year–look for us at the Greenwillow Grains stand.
+We are selling at the Corvallis Farmers Market and the Corvallis Indoor Winter Market this year–look for us at the Greenwillow Grains stand in the summer market.
 We participate in the Fill-your-pantry event in Shedd in November, the Corvallis Terra Madre event in December, and we are usually at the Chef’s showoff at LBCC sponsored by Ten Rivers Foodweb in April.

 Flour: Our stone-ground wheat flour comes in 3-lb bags ($5.00 each).
 It is a soft white winter wheat, suitable for biscuits, pasta, cakes, and cookies.
 It makes a very flavorful bread, too, though we like it best when mixed 50:50 with a bread wheat.